All Episodes

 Now, it was amazing to me, and it shows how corrupt the media is, how corrupt big tech is.

-But the idea that you got Joe Biden, vice president on tape, bragging that he leveraged a billion dollars to the Ukrainian government, demanded a prosecutor be fired, the prosecutor that was investigating his son, you know, he's not a young kid, he's 50 years old.
+But the idea that you got Joe Biden, vice president, on tape, bragging that he leveraged a billion dollars to the Ukrainian government, demanded a prosecutor be fired, the prosecutor that was investigating his son.

-And then one has to ask the important question, well, then why are you getting paid millions of dollars?
+And then one has to ask the important question: well, then why are you getting paid millions of dollars?

 And we all know the answer to that question.

-And the idea that the rest of the media, if if the last name were Trump, we all know that would have been handled much differently.
+And the idea that the rest of the media, if the last name were Trump, we all know that would have been handled much differently.

-That scares me in terms of equal justice, equal application of laws in our country, because if if vice president Donald Trump was in charge of Ukraine, and Don Jr. had no experience in energy, oil, gas, or anything Ukrainian, and he's being paid millions, and the father, you're not getting the billion unless you fire the guy investigating my son.
+no experience in energy, oil, gas, or anything Ukrainian, and he's being paid millions, and the father, you're not getting the billion unless you fire the guy investigating my son.

-And and that's how corrupt it's gotten.
+And that's how corrupt it's gotten.

 That's how bad the double standard is.

-Because it's like if you're a conservative, you spit on the sidewalk 10 years in jail.
+You know, it makes Americans lose hope because it's like if you're a conservative, you spit on the sidewalk 10 years in jail.

-If you're Joe Biden, if you're deep state operative, you use a dirty Russian misinformation dossier to spy on a president, nothing happens.
+If you're Joe Biden, if you're a deep state operative, you use a dirty Russian misinformation dossier to spy on a president, nothing happens.

-The Clintons, the Clinton Foundation, nothing happens.
+The Clintons, Clinton Foundation, nothing happens.

-Um that that to me is what's so troubling in all of this, and and I'm going to get into all this tonight with Rudy on TV.
+And I'm going to get into all this tonight with Rudy on TV.

 I hope you'll watch.